 The friendship goes back to 1992, when Penny and Karla became neighbors, they started walking in the neighborhood in the mornings before work and shopping at rummage sales on the weekends.
 In January 2000, Karla was struggling with a health concern and her doctor suggested she start jogging again.
 Lynne was recovering from a back injury and wanted to start running again as well.
 While shopping at the local grocery store, Lynne and Karla bumped into each other and made plans to start running together.
 This led to training for the inaugural Cellcom Marathon.
 Karla also invited Penny and Beth to join in their training runs.
 The group ran the run participating in the half marathon.
 It was such a success that the group had to do more.
 They continued to train throughout the summer with camping trips to Peninsula State Park which included four-hour training runs in the park and the Whistlestop Marathon in Ashland, Wisconsin that fall.
 And so began a friendship that would challenge the ladies to improve themselves physically and emotionally!

 Meet the members of this dynamic friendship!
-Penny Dart works as the Business Administrator for a local Catholic Church and as a Village Trustee.
-Lynne Hyer works for a local hospital and is a beautification committee member.
-Beth Enos Jahn originally lived in the neighboring village but has relocated with her family to Kentucky.
+Penny Dart and Lynne Hyer are now retired and continue to live in Allouez.
+Beth Enos Jahn originally lived in the neighboring village but has relocated with her family to Utah.
 Karla Brooks also lives in the neighborhood and is a member of a local mental health community partnership.
-Amber Dart Schroeder, Penny’s oldest daughter lives nearby and is a full time mother of four young children.
+Amber Dart Schroeder, Penny’s oldest daughter lives nearby and is a full-time mother of four young children.
 The five friends are collectively known as the Goddesses.

 The name came about after a regular Saturday morning run.
 During the subsequent breakfast of coffee and bagels hosted at Lynne’s home, the girls were deep in a “counseling” session discussing how people treat others.
 (One of the girls was having troubles with letting people walk all over her).
 During the discussion, they realized the best way to start putting their discoveries into practice was to envision themselves as “princesses”.
 For example, a princess wouldn’t be kept waiting for over an hour without a call explaining the delay.
 The girls later decided that, rather than princesses who were very girly, they were more evolved, like goddesses.
 They each chose a goddess name as a reminder of the lesson and collectively became known as ‘The Goddesses’.
 Penny Dart, the strong-minded beauty and matriarch of the group chose Delphia.
 Lynne Hyer, the practical peacemaker, chose the goddess name Sophia.
 Beth Enos Jahn chose the name Belisana, symbolizing the mom and tough girly-girl that she is.
 Karla Brooks took the name Athena as she is the creative dreamer.
 Finally, Amber Dart Schroeder, the cute young mother with a wise old soul, accepted the goddess name Iris.

 The Goddesses don’t just run together; they also enjoy traveling the world.
 After their first marathon, the girls decided to take a trip to Italy.
 On the last day of the adventure, after visiting Florence, Venice, Pisa, and San Gimignano, they went to the Trevi Fountain in Rome.
 Karla instructed the group, “Throw in a coin for a ‘guaranteed return trip.’
 This initial Goddess Adventure will be the first annual and we should do it every year.”
-While the idea seemed impossible, since then, the Goddesses have traveled the world and booked their 20th Annual Goddess Adventure to India this fall.
+While the idea seemed impossible, since then, the Goddesses have traveled the world.

 Some past travel highlights include: staying in a castle which hid precious art from the Nazis in Italy; climbing Machu Picchu in Peru; visiting the Killing Fields and Angkor Wat in Cambodia (they still keep in touch with their guide whom they helped to build a school with the local children).
 They have floated along the Nile River in Egypt; crashed a friend’s wedding in Ireland; walked along the Great Wall of China, and so much more.